 Victoria Peak and the peak tram

-Once atop Victoria Peak, at 396 meters, you can visit the Peak Tower.
-In this stylish and modern building you will find restaurants, shops and entertainment.
-On top of the Peak Tower you can find the Sky Terrace 428, a platform where you have a panoramic view of the entire city.
-From here you can also take the most beautiful photos when the weather is clear.
-This roof terrace is, as the name suggests, 428 meters high, making it the highest vantage point in the city.
+Once at the top of Victoria Peak, at 396 meters high, you can visit the Peak Tower.
+In this stylish and modern building, you’ll find restaurants, shops, and entertainment.
+On top of the Peak Tower, you can find the Sky Terrace 428, a platform that offers panoramic views of the entire city.
+From here, on a clear day, you can also take the most beautiful photos.
+This rooftop terrace is located at, as the name suggests, 428 meters high, making it the highest vantage point in the city.

-Costs: you need to buy a ticket for both the peak tram and the sky terrace.
-A return trip with the peak tram, including access to the sky terrace, will set you back 99 HKD per person.
-For children and the elderly this is 47 HKD.
+Costs: for both the peak tram and the sky terrace, you need to buy a ticket.
+For a round trip on the peak tram, including access to the sky terrace, you'll pay 99 HKD per person.
+For children and seniors, this is 47 HKD.

 Lantau Island

-Cost: a single ride in a standard cabin costs 160 HKD per person, and a return costs 235 HKD.
-There are discounts for children and elderly people.
+Cost: A single ride in a standard cabin costs 160 HKD per person, and for a round trip, you'll pay 235 HKD.
+There are discounts available for children and seniors.

 Ten thousand Buddhas

 The Ten Thousand Buddhas Temple certainly lives up to its name.
-When you walk up the long stairs through the green forests, you actually walk past 10,000 golden statues of Buddhas.
-The special thing is that no Buddha is the same.
-The path to the temple at the top has a whopping 400 steps but is worth every stride.
-The monastery has a surface area of no less than eight hectares and contains a nine-story pagoda, a main temple and two pavilions.
-Along the stairs to the main temple you will find only male Buddhas, but when you walk further up there are only female statues, sometimes even with babies in their arms.
+As you ascend the long staircase through the lush greenery, you’ll pass by 10,000 golden Buddha statues.
+What’s remarkable is that no two Buddhas are alike.
+The path to the temple at the top has a total of 400 steps but is worth every step.
+The monastery covers a whopping eight hectares and features a nine-story pagoda, a main temple, and two pavilions.
+Along the staircase leading up to the main temple, you’ll encounter only male Buddhas, but as you continue upward, you’ll find only female statues, sometimes even holding babies in their arms.

 The monastery is only a five-minute walk from Sha Tin MTR station and admission is free.